Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Experiments

 \subsubsection{Domain Adaption}

-We conduct domain adaption experiments on ATSmixed dataset by simulating given a new domain with little labeled data to explore the transferability of our framework.
-We keep ATIS dataset unchanged, and the ratio of the except domain SNIPS from original data varies from [1\%, 5\%, 10\%, 20\%, 30\%, 40\%, 50\%].
+We conduct domain adaption experiments to explore the transferability of our framework on the ASmixed dataset by simulating given a new domain with little labeled data.
+We keep ATIS dataset unchanged, and the ratio of the other domain SNIPS from the original data varies from [1\%, 5\%, 10\%, 20\%, 30\%, 40\%, 50\%].
 The results are shown in Figure~\ref{fig:few-shot}.
-We can find that our framework outperforms \textit{One-Net} on all ratios of the original dataset.
-In particular, our framework trained with 20\% training dataset can achieve comparable and even better performance compared to \textit{One-Net} with 50\% training dataset on some domains.
-Especially, with 5\% training data, our model outperforms \textit{One-Net} by 12.4\% on SNIPS exact.
+We can find that our framework outperforms \texttt{One-Net} on all ratios of the original dataset.
+In particular, our framework trained with 20\% training dataset can achieve comparable and even better performance compared to \texttt{One-Net} with 50\% training dataset on some domains.
+In this case, with 5\% training data, our model outperforms \texttt{One-Net} by 12.4\% on SNIPS exact.
 This implies that our framework effectively transfers knowledge from other domains to achieve better performance for the low-resources new domain.